leiwaaping/hervQuant_test/README.md

 # hervQuant_test

 ## Notices !
-All this data were from paper ***Endogenous retroviral signatures predict immunotherapy response in clear cell renal cell carcinoma*** https://www.jci.org/articles/view/121476 This article is for reference only ##
+All those guide were from paper ***Endogenous retroviral signatures predict immunotherapy response in clear cell renal cell carcinoma*** https://www.jci.org/articles/view/121476 This page for reference only ##